Menu

 The people people

 “You might find someone who’s an amazing stylist but who’s bad with people.
 It’s important to find people who share the brand’s values and are good with people to be your brand ambassador.
 What does the store offer that’s going to get customers to turn off the Netflix and get off the couch?
-It’s the human interaction, the experience – what we add as people,” stated Emma Gimer.
+It’s the human interaction, the experience – what we add as people,” added Emma Gimer.

 Whether this means hiring a new type of profile or reskilling those that are already deployed, in-store staffing will look a lot different than it used to.